 The Sisters-Camp Sherman Fire District Fire Corps offers classes in both First Aid and CPR/AED (Cardiopulmonary Resuscitation/Automated External Defibrillator) to the community on a monthly basis.

-Anyone can register for one or both of these classes.
+Anyone can register for these classes.

 This is a basic-level class intended for general audiences.
 Some of the topics covered include:

 - Medical emergencies

 - Injury emergencies

 - Optional modules in child CPR and AED use and infant CPR

 Individuals seeking an optional First Aid/CPR card must successfully demonstrate appropriate techniques in an end-of-class skills test.